 - Offer research-based consultancy to agencies and authorities regarding space science and technology, the environment, climate, geographic infrastructure, transport and security in Denmark.

 The common denominator in NSI’s research activities is the application of satellites for studying Earth and space physics and the development of systems, methods and instruments which support these activities.

 The department is characterized by a close-knit interplay between engineering disciplines and natural science.
 The scientific challenges require development of new technologies, and the technological research opens up new scientific opportunities.

 The combination of the technical and scientific competencies enables the NSI to deliver unique end-to-end solutions within selected areas, i.e. to both develop the necessary instrumentation and process the collected data to scientific results.

-The department’s main areas of research are:
+See more about the department’s areas of research here.